keikai/keikai-tutorial/readme.md

 * The tutorial application calls Keikai Java client API to communicates with Keikai server.
 * Keikai server communicates with Keikai UI client in a browser to render a sheet and exchange data.
+* This project saves data into [HSQLDB](http://hsqldb.org/).
+Note that this is just an example, you can definitely load data from any other data source by yourselves.

 # Import Larger Files